gradido/gradido/docu/login_server.api.md

 You can query a subset of data or all of it at once.

 Normal Users can only retrieve data for themselves, admins (login-server admin) can retrieve data for every user.
+It is also possible without session to get username for pubkey or vica versa.
+If asked for username, group_id or group_alias needed as well.

 Email is also the email address of user from which data are asked

 ### Request
 `POST http://localhost/login_api/getUserInfos`